tluijken/tluijken.github.io/_posts/2023-04-05-functional-programming-in-csharp.md

 Assert.Equal(8, multiplyByTwo(4));
 ```

-So, using our Map function, we could use these curried functions to apply the
+Now, let's consider how we could use these curried functions with our `Map`
-transformations:
+function to apply the necessary transformations:

 ```csharp
 var f = degrees